avinashnair02/Ds_salary/README.md

 ## Environment Used

 The Web Scraper code and the Streamlit code were run in a VSCode environment.
-The Data Cleaning, Exploratory Data Analysis and Model Building were run in a Jupyter Notebook environment.
+The Data Cleaning, Exploratory Data Analysis and Model Building were run in a Jupyter Notebook/Spyder(IDE) environment.

 ## Models Used